HonorarPlus/cefpython/docs/Migration-guide.md

 The ApplicationSettings.[auto_zooming](../api/ApplicationSettings.md#auto_zooming)
 option should have its value set to an empty string (a default now) for High DPI support.
-In previous versions the default value was "system_dpi" and if you have set it explicitilly in your application, then you should change it to an empty string now.
+In previous versions the default value was "system_dpi" and if you have set it explicitly in your application, then you should change it to an empty string now.